aws-samples/eks-workshop-v2/website/docs/observability/open-source-metrics/business-metrics.md

 sidebar_position: 50
 ---

 Custom metrics are user defined metrics that help track your application KPIs.
-These metrics help analyze data and derive insights to meet your business needs.
+These metrics help analyze data and derive insights to meet your application needs.
 Let's look at some custom metrics using AWS Distro for OpenTelemetry and visualize the metrics using grafana.

 The custom metrics we want to capture and show in the dashboard for the sample application are:
 - number of total orders created